Alexander Grothendieck: EGA, SGA, FGA

 The bulk of Grothendieck's published work is collected in the monumental, yet incomplete, Éléments de géométrie algébrique (EGA) and Séminaire de géométrie algébrique (SGA).
 The collection Fondements de la Géometrie Algébrique (FGA), which gathers together talks given in the Séminaire Bourbaki, also contains important material.

 Grothendieck's work includes the invention of the étale and l-adic cohomology theories, which explain an observation made by André Weil that argued for a connection between the topological characteristics of a variety and its diophantine (number theoretic) properties.
 For example, the number of solutions of an equation over a finite field reflects the topological nature of its solutions over the complex numbers.
 Weil had realized that to prove such a connection, one needed a new cohomology theory, but neither he nor any other expert saw how to accomplish this until such a theory was expressed by Grothendieck.
+Weil had suggested the missing topological ideas would reduce the proofs to graduate-level linear algebra, though he lost confidence in that expectation before Serre, Grothendieck and Deligne carried it out.

 This program culminated in the proofs of the Weil conjectures, the last of which was settled by Grothendieck's student Pierre Deligne in the early 1970s after Grothendieck had largely withdrawn from mathematics.